bumstema/MLn00binatorNN/README.md

 MLn00binatorNN
 ==============
 A neural network trained to play emulated games (Pokemon Yellow) using reinforcement Q learning.
-The model uses centered-action-colour images, where each channel (r,g,b) is ihnstead represented by the grayscale screenshot frame of the before-action-after game states.
+The model uses centered-action-colour images, where each channel (r,g,b) is instead represented by the grayscale screenshot frame of the before-action-after game states.

 ![RunTrainingTrajectories_(level-1_ep_5)](https://github.com/bumstema/MLn00binatorNN/assets/25807978/e24449de-9bb8-4e1d-8879-89a172d8d2a8)